The "Sail the U.S. Virgin Islands Only Charter"

-They may fly the American flag, but "America's Paradise" is, in reality, a mix of the foreign and familiar that offers something for everyone to enjoy.
+They may fly the American flag, but "America's Paradise" is, in reality, a mix of foreign and familiar that offers something for everyone to enjoy.
 The history, beautiful beaches, myriad activities, great cuisine, and no-passport-required status make the Virgin Islands an inviting yacht charter destination for many Americans.
 Currently, the USVI is an easy place to travel with fewer covid restrictions for American visitors than the BVI.
 You can easily choose to do a "USVI Only Charter" with this sample itinerary.
 See a list of yachts below and book your fun in the sun this winter on a safe catamaran, motor yacht, or sailboat charter in the USA today!
 Contact us with the dates you want to go, the number of people in your group & budget and we'll get to work finding you the perfect yacht vacation!

 St. Thomas boasts one of the most beautiful harbors in the world.
 We've sailed from Ft.
 Lauderdale to Trinidad and can easily say that the twinkling night lights of the Charlotte Amalie harbor are the prettiest anywhere!
 As the most visited port in the Caribbean, downtown Charlotte Amalie offers elegant dining, exciting nightlife, duty-free shopping a gondola and even a zip line!
 Though it's full of energy, especially downtown, this island also possesses numerous sublime natural splendors, such as stunning views of the Caribbean from 1,500 feet above sea level.